dgroomes/logging-playground/logback-filters/README.md

 * Use Java 17
 * Build and run the program:
   * `./gradlew run`

 ## Wish List

-Items I wish to implement for this project:
+General clean-ups, TODOs and things I wish to implement for this project:

  * How do I implement filters that key off of the contents of the message?
  * How do I implement filters that key off of some other kind of metadata *besides the contents of the message*?
 Is MDC